mkdocstrings/griffe/docs/downstream-projects.md

 ## quartodoc

 [quartodoc](https://machow.github.io/quartodoc/) lets you quickly generate Python package API reference documentation using Markdown and [Quarto](https://quarto.org/). quartodoc is designed as an alternative to [Sphinx](https://www.sphinx-doc.org/en/master/).
 It uses Griffe to load API data and parse docstrings in order to render HTML documentation, just like [mkdocstrings-python](https://mkdocstrings.github.io/python/), but for Quarto instead of Mkdocs.

-## rafe

-[rafe](https://pypi.org/project/rafe/) is a tool for inspecting Python environments and building packages (irrespective of the language) in a reproducible manner.
-It wraps Griffe to provide a CLI command to check for API breaking changes.

-## Yapper

-[Yapper](https://pypi.org/project/yapper/) converts Python docstrings to `astro` files for use by the [Astro](https://astro.build/) static site generator.
-It uses Griffe to parse Python modules and extracts Numpydoc-style docstrings.